 I have vague recollections of visiting Portsmouth when I was a child.
 A few years earlier the Tudor ship, the Mary Rose, had been raised from the Solent after 437 years.
 Any memories of the ship wreck – or Portsmouth itself – are extremely hazy.
 Fortunately, a recent trip to the Portsmouth Historic Dockyard has given me a brand new perspective on the Hampshire port city.

-A haven for history buffs and naval fans, Portsmouth Historic Dockyard on England’s south coast has so much to discover.
-There’s the wooden warship HMS Victory, where Nelson died in the Battle of Trafalgar and the armoured HMS Warrior 1860.
-Of course, there’s the remains of the Mary Rose as well as a submarine museum and tons of activities for children.
+A haven for history buffs and naval fans, there’s plenty to discover at Portsmouth Historic Dockyard on England’s south coast.
+The wooden warship HMS Victory, where Nelson died in the Battle of Trafalgar is open to visitors as well as the armoured HMS Warrior 1860.
+Of course, there’s the remains of the Mary Rose and a submarine museum.
+Plus, tons of activities for children.
 At around an hour and a half drive from south-west London, it proved an enjoyable and enriching day out.